Modifying sugar intake is part of most diet plans for my fitness clients.

 Researchers assessed the impact of oral glucose load on 74 men ages 19-74, who had varying glucose tolerance, and found an abrupt drop in total and free testosterone levels.

 The participants underwent a 75-g oral glucose tolerance test, with researchers recording blood samples at 0, 30, 60, 90, and 120 minutes.
+The participants experienced a 25% decrease in mean testosterone levels that remained suppressed for 120 minutes.

 BMI and glucose tolerance were not factors.

-Excessive sugar intake can impact testosterone levels in men over the long term by leading to impaired insulin sensitivity which research shows directly decreases the Leydig cell testosterone secretion [3].
+According to NIH, excessive sugar intake can impact testosterone levels in men over the long term by leading to impaired insulin sensitivity which research shows directly decreases the Leydig cell testosterone secretion [3].

-A high body mass index (BMI) in the overweight or obese range can decrease serum testosterone levels [4].
+According to a study in the National Library of Medicine, a high body mass index (BMI) in the overweight or obese range can decrease serum testosterone levels [4].

 In turn, low testosterone can cause weight gain and more fat.